-- 1. endorse the Draft Revenue and Rating Plan for public exhibition - 2. invites public submission regarding the Draft Revenue and Rating Plan - 3. if submissions requesting changes to the policy are received, hears submission at a time to be determined; and - 4. reviews and considers adopting the Draft Revenue and Rating Plan at its special meeting on 15 June 2021.
+- 1. endorses the Draft Revenue and Rating Plan for public exhibition - 2. invites public submission regarding the Draft Revenue and Rating Plan - 3. if submissions requesting changes to the policy are received: - a. if submissions are received, hears submission at a time to be determined; and - 4. reviews and considers adopting the Draft Revenue and Rating Plan at its special meeting on 15 June 2021.